rexresearch

 His theories involve the production of energy through a complex

-at very high speed, but scientific sources said the system was
+rotating at very high speed, but scientific sources said the

-his ideas are invalidated by some natural law, the energy could be
+unless his ideas are invalidated by some natural law, the energy

-harnessed to run cars, warm houses, or power aircraft.
-He is
+could be harnessed to run cars, warm houses, or power aircraft.

-expected to file a patent application soon and the secretary of
+He is expected to file a patent application soon and the

 But other scientists were more skeptical.
 One physicist said the